Eva Trout (novel): Sexuality

 "It is usually.—Why?
 Is there anything else you think of doing?"

 "In December I shall be having a little child."

-When Eva comes back from the USA, she is a mother and she devotes most of her time to Jeremy's treatment.
+When Eva comes back from the US, she is a mother and she devotes most of her time to Jeremy's treatment.
 Meanwhile, she falls in love with Henry Dancey whom she has always had an admiration for since Henry's childhood.
 There is also a series of homosexual relationships that determine the course of the novel.
 Willy Trout's love for Constantine as well as Constantine's interest in Kenneth in the first section and the priest Tony Clavering-Haight in the second, helps Bowen juxtapose and compare heterosexual and homosexual relationships.
 Although the negative effect of Eva's father's selfish love for Constantine on Eva makes several critics suspicious of homophobic proclivities on Bowen's part, the heterosexual relationships in the novel are as negatively portrayed.